Impulse Buy Lifetime Cost Calculator

 Digital Shopping and Impulse Amplification

 Online retail has amplified impulse buying substantially.
 One-click purchase removes the friction that previously limited impulses.
 Personalised recommendations show items the algorithm predicts you will want.
 Push notifications maintain continuous awareness.
-Social media integrates shopping seamlessly into scrolling behaviour.
+Social media integrates shopping directly into scrolling behaviour.
 The environment actively erodes impulse control.
 Structural countermeasures (removing saved payment info, logging out of shopping sites, removing shopping apps) restore some friction.

 What Counts as Impulse